cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/metadata.rst

      - Description
    * - ``200 OK``
-     - The method was successfully called, and the properties were deleted, or in the case of a specific key, were either deleted or the key was not present
+     - The method was successfully called, and the properties were deleted, or in the case of a specific key, were either deleted or the key was not present, or the entity itself was not present
-   * - ``404 NOT FOUND``
-     - The entity or program for which properties are being deleted was not found

 **Note**: When using this API, only properties in the *user* scope can be deleted.